The best crossbow scope in 2021 is the Hawke 3X32 IR Crossbow Scope.

 - Poor customer service

-My opinion is that the best scope for this season is the Hawke 3×32 IR crossbow scope.
+My opinion is that the best scope for 2021 is the Hawke 3×32 IR crossbow scope.
 It’s thanks to its excellent field of view, crisp edge to edge image, reliability in all conditions and solid illumination.

 If you’re keen on a variable scope, then you have a toss-up between the Hawke 1.5-5×32 (my choice), and the Excalibur Tact-Zone.
 Unless your conditions favour it, I don’t believe a variable scope is necessary for crossbow shooting.